kalkidanderso/eaglepoint-assessment/README.md

 - thought process and alternatives,
 - step‑by‑step how the solution was built.

-For each task I put that information in the corresponding `DOCUMENTATION.md` file, written more like working notes than a formal report
+For each task I put that information in the corresponding `DOCUMENTATION.md` file, written more like working notes than a formal report.